7 Expressions [expr]

 — end note]

-For two similar types T1 and T2, a prvalue of type T1 may be explicitly converted to the type T2 using a const_cast if, considering the qualification-decompositions of both types, each is the same as for all i.
+For two similar object pointer or pointer to data member types T1 and T2 ([conv.qual]), a prvalue of type T1 can be explicitly converted to the type T2 using a const_cast if, considering the qualification-decompositions of both types, each is the same as for all i.

 For two object types T1 and T2, if a pointer to T1 can be explicitly converted to the type “pointer to T2” using a const_cast, then the following conversions can also be made: